The Architecture of Gratitude: How your attention builds your reality

 You might be surprised to learn that Stockholm syndrome is just a theory.
 It’s used to explain why hostages

 People are drawn to genius like moths to a flame.
 We write books about geniuses.
-Make films captures imagination popular
+Make films about them.
+Genius

 As a correspondent on The Daily Show, Hasan Minhaj honed his comedic voice and developed a unique brand of political

-The Sony Walkman was game-changer when it hit the market in 1979.
-It was the world's first portable
+The Sony Walkman was a game-changer when it hit the market in 1979.
+It was the world's first

 "Assumptions are dangerous things to make, and like all dangerous things to make -- bombs, for instance, or strawberry